Skip to content

 Our team of experts are here to assist.
 Contact us today!

-The safety representative must be an employee and cannot be the managing director or a board member.
-The most important thing is that the safety representative is a representative of the employees and has an interest and commitment to the Work Environment Act and relevant regulations.
-It is also advantageous if the safety representative can communicate effectively with both employees and management.
+The HSR representative must be an employee and cannot be the managing director or a board member.
+The most important thing is that the representative is a representative of the employees and has an interest and commitment to the Work Environment Act and relevant regulations.
+It is also advantageous if the representative can communicate effectively with both employees and management.

-How many safety representatives must a company have?
+How many health and safety representatives must a company have?

-What are the training requirements for safety representatives?
+What are the training requirements for the representatives?

-Safety representatives must receive necessary training to fulfill their duties effectively.
+Health and safety representatives must receive necessary training to fulfill their duties effectively.
 The training should cover the specific conditions of the workplace.
-Additionally, safety representatives must undergo a mandatory training course of minimum 40 hours.
+Additionally, HSR representatives must undergo a mandatory training course of minimum 40 hours.

-Should safety representatives receive extra pay, and what about working hours?
+Should the representatives receive extra pay, and what about working hours?

-Safety representatives should be provided with necessary time to perform their safety duties effectively.
+Health and safety representatives should be provided with necessary time to perform their safety duties effectively.
 Generally, these tasks should be carried out within regular working hours.
-This means that safety representatives,should not receive extra pay for their work, but the employer is obliged to organize work so that safety representatives can complete their tasks within normal working hours.
-If the work of the safety representative extends beyond normal working hours, it must be compensated for as overtime.
+This means that the representatives, should not receive extra pay for their work, but the employer is obliged to organize work so that the representatives can complete their tasks within normal working hours.
+If the work of the representative extends beyond normal working hours, it must be compensated for as overtime.

 Also read: The rules for working hours and overtime in Norway.

-Which exceptions are made to the requirement of having a safety delegate?
+Which exceptions are made to the requirement of having a health and safety delegate?

-If your company has fewer than five employees, the employer and the employees can agree on an alternative arrangement instead of having a safety delegate.
+If your company has fewer than five employees, the employer and the employees can agree on an alternative arrangement instead of having a HSR delegate.
 Such an agreement must include the following:

 • The number of employees in the company